Before you can start taking the daily PrEP pill for HIV prevention, you're going to want to make sure you can cover all the costs.

 The good news is that even if you have co-pays, there's free financial aid out there to help you out with those payments.

-Gilead Pharmaceuticals, the company that makes the PrEP pill, offers co-pay financial assistance to those who qualify.
+Gilead Pharmaceuticals, the company that makes the PrEP pill (Truvada), offers co-pay financial assistance to those who qualify.
+You can call Gilead's Advancing Access Hotline at 1-800-226-2056 for more information about getting co-pay assistance.
 If your insurance doesn't accept the Gilead co-pay card, you can still get reimbursed for your expenses through a mail in rebate program.

 There are also several other non-profit health organizations that offer money to help out with costs for PrEP that insurance doesn’t cover.